TRS-80: Other applications

 Compared to the contemporary Commodore and Apple micros, the TRS-80's block graphics and crude sound were widely considered limited.
 The faster speed available to the game programmer, not having to processor color data in high resolution, went a long way to compensating for this.
 TRS-80 arcade games tended to be faster with effects that emphasized motion.
 This perceived disadvantage did not deter independent software companies such as Big Five Software from producing unlicensed versions of arcade games like Namco's Galaxian, Atari's Asteroids, Taito's Lunar Rescue, Williams's Make Trax, and Exidy's Targ and Venture.
 Sega's Frogger and Zaxxon were ported to the computer and marketed by Radio Shack.
 Namco/Midway's Pac-Man was cloned by Philip Oliver and distributed by Cornsoft Group as Scarfman.
 Atari's Battlezone was cloned for the Models I/III by Wayne Westmoreland and Terry Gilman and published by Adventure International as Armored Patrol.
-They also cloned Eliminator (based on Defender) and Donkey Kong; the latter wasn't published until after the TRS-80 was discontinued, because Nintendo refused to license the game.
+They also cloned Eliminator (based on Defender) and Donkey Kong; the latter was not published until after the TRS-80 was discontinued, because Nintendo refused to license the game.

 Some games originally written for other computers were ported to the TRS-80.
 Microchess has three levels of play and can run in the 4 KB of memory that is standard with the Model I; the classic ELIZA is another TRS-80 port.
 Both were offered by Radio Shack.
 Apple Panic, itself a clone of Universal's Space Panic, was written for the TRS-80 by Yves Lempereur and published by Funsoft.
 Epyx's Temple of Apshai runs slowly on the TRS-80.
 Infocom ported its series of interactive text-based adventure games to the Models I/III; the first, Zork I, was marketed by Radio Shack.

 Adventure International's text adventures began on the TRS-80, as did Sea Dragon by Westmoreland and Gilman, later ported to the other home micros.
 Android Nim by Leo Christopherson was rewritten for the Commodore PET and Apple.
 Many games are unique to the TRS-80, including Duel-N-Droids, also by Christopherson, an early first-person shooter 13 Ghosts by Software Affair (the Orchestra-80, -85 and -90 people) and shooters like Cosmic Fighter and Defence Command, and strange experimental programs such as Christopherson's Dancing Demon, in which the player composes a song for a devil and choreographs his dance steps to the music.
 Radio Shack offered simple graphics animation programs Micro Movie and Micro Marquee, and Micro Music.